 This randomised clinical trial aims to determine if a new oral formulation of delta-9-tetrahydrocannabinol (Namisol®) can improve anorexia-related symptoms and concerns in people with advanced cancer compared to placebo.

-The outcomes of interest are appetite related symptoms and concerns, quality of life, altered taste and smell sensations, relief of other symptoms and side effects.
+The outcomes of interest are appetite related symptoms and concerns, including altered taste and smell sensations, quality of life and relief of other symptoms and side effects.

 Participating in the palliative care trial

-For information on the process for enrolment, patients should contact their treating oncologist or palliative care specialist to discuss the eligibility criteria.
+Patients who are interested in participating in the trial should contact their treating oncologist or palliative care specialist to discuss the eligibility criteria.

 Further information about the trial for patients and health professionals can be found in the factsheets below.